rnb3ds/docs-site/docs/en/httpc/faq/index.md

 - Transport-layer timeouts: `net.OpError` timeout (**not** context deadline)
 - Specific HTTP status codes: 408 (request timeout), 429 (rate limit), 500, 502, 503, 504

-**Retry-After header parsing**: when a 429/503 is received and the response carries a `Retry-After` header, HTTPC automatically waits the delay indicated by the server (rather than computing its own backoff), avoiding added pressure on the server.
+**Retry-After header parsing**: when a retryable response such as 429/503 is received and carries a `Retry-After` header, HTTPC automatically waits the delay indicated by the server (rather than computing its own backoff), avoiding added pressure on the server.
+The wait is **capped at 60s** — a malicious server cannot drag the client down with an oversized Retry-After value.

 **Custom retry**: implement the `RetryPolicy` interface (the `ShouldRetry` + `GetDelay` methods) to replace the built-in logic and assign it to `cfg.Retry.CustomPolicy`.
 See the [Retry and Fault Tolerance guide](../guides/retry-fault-tolerance).